 Fan, Lai-Tze.
 “Writing while Wandering: Material and Spatial Contingency in Locative Media Narratives.”
 Convergence: The International Journal of Research into New Media Technologies 23.1 (2017): 5-19.
 Special Issue: “Writing Digital: Practice, Performance, Theory.”

 Fan, Lai-Tze.
 “Digital Nature.”
 Nature and Literary Studies, edited by Peter Remien and Scott Slovic.
-Series: “Cambridge Critical Concepts,” Cambridge University Press, 20 pp. Forthcoming.
+Series: “Cambridge Critical Concepts,” Cambridge University Press, 20 pp. In press, July 2022.

 Tschofen, Monique, Nataleah Hunter-Young, Lai-Tze Fan, and Dan Browne.
 “Reforming Critique: Critical Making as Method and Practice.”Comparative Literature in Canada: Issues of Scholarship, Pedagogy and Publishing in the Contemporary Conjuncture, edited by Susan Ingram and Irene Sywenky, Lexington Books, 2019, pp. 135-157.

 Fan, Lai-Tze.
 “Symbiotic Authorship: A Comparative Textual Criticism of AI-Generated and Human-Edited Poetry.”
 ReRites: Responses, edited by Stephanie Strickland, Anteism, 2019, pp. 57-64.